highbyte/dotnet-6502/docs/systems/apple2/overview.md

       honored by the rasterizer render path.
     - `$C030` speaker toggle counted but silent.
 - Empty peripheral slots at `$C100`–`$CFFF` read as `$FF`, which makes the Autostart ROM's disk scan fail cleanly so it falls through to BASIC.
+Slot 6 answers instead when the Disk II controller is active (see below).
+- Disk II controller card in slot 6, read-only: boots and runs standard 16-sector DOS 3.3 disk images (`.dsk`/`.do`).
+See [Disk II](disk2.md).
 - 40 &times; 24 text display in the hardware's 7&times;8 character cell (280&times;192 pixels),
   page 1 (`$0400`–`$07FF`) or page 2 (`$0800`–`$0BFF`).
     - Interleaved row addressing: `address = base + (row % 8) * $80 + (row / 8) * $28`.